 Corinne Suter wins downhill training as Vonn rests knees

-GARMISCH-PARTENKIRCHEN, Germany (AP) — Lindsey Vonn has decided to skip Saturday’s World Cup downhill to give her ailing knees a chance to recover.
+GARMISCH-PARTENKIRCHEN, Germany (AP) — Lindsey Vonn has decided to skip the weekend’s World Cup races to give her ailing knees a chance to recover.

-“She just needs some more time,” United States head coach Paul Kristofic told The Associated Press after Thursday’s captains’ meeting.
+“Unfortunately racing this weekend in Garmisch isn’t in the cards,” Vonn said in an Instagram post on Thursday.
+“My knee is still not ready to race.
+I am working as hard as I can to be back as soon as possible.”

-Vonn had already skipped the first training run on the almost three-kilometer (1.8-mile) Kandahar course and she needed to take part in the second on Friday to compete in Saturday’s race, per International Ski Federation rules.
+Vonn skipped the first downhill training run on Thursday before deciding against competing in Saturday’s downhill race and Sunday’s super-G on the almost three-kilometer (1.8-mile) Kandahar course.

-But Vonn decided Thursday it was too soon “after accessing where she is with her therapy team,” Kristofic said.
+It gives her more time to heal what she described Wednesday as “an impact injury to my peroneal nerve” that had caused her so much pain in both knees as she failed to finish a super-G in Cortina d’Ampezzo in Italy three days earlier.

-Vonn, the most successful female skier in World Cup history, hinted at immediate retirement on Sunday after failing to finish a super-G in Cortina d’Ampezzo in Italy due to severe pain in both of her knees.
+Vonn, the most successful female skier in World Cup history, had hinted at immediate retirement after the race in Cortina, but now it appears that she has targeted the world championships in Are, Sweden, which open on Feb.
+5.

-On Wednesday, Vonn said the issue was a “due to an impact injury to my peroneal nerve” and that “now that we know the problem the next issue is fixing it.”
+“My deepest apologies to everyone who was planning to come and cheer me on, including the Americans at the military base who have been so supportive over the years,” Vonn wrote.
+“I will cherish the memories I’ve made in Garmisch, especially my slalom win.”

 Vonn has 82 World Cup wins, just four less than overall record-holder Ingemark Stenmark of Sweden.
 But injuries are taking their toll.